sondregronas/actualbudget-utils-nor/README.md

 TODO:

 - [ ] Docker image that runs the script periodically, instead of relying on cron
-- [ ] Automatically update categories using payee aggregation as well?
-Or update based on other transactions with the same payee?

 ## What it does (for now)